Is Yoga Good for Pectus Excavatum?

 If you did those movements, you're probably familiar to yoga.

-Many physical workout templates borrow exercises from yoga.
+Many physical workout programs borrow exercises from yoga.

-It shouldn’t feel strange to you that I integrated yoga three times a week in the 8-week pectus excavatum workout plan to correct the deformity.
+It shouldn't feel strange to you that I integrated it three times a week in the 8-week pectus excavatum workout plan.

 Yoga Gets You Rid of Depression

 Patients who practice pectus excavatum yoga are taught about the abundance of Prana (vital air or vital energy).

 It can be discovered in the ocean, lakes, large open fields, and the mountains.

 Although the air is different, the same positive energy can be found where people gather for a positive experience.

 A great example is when people are brought together for meditation or prayer.